NafiurSiddiqui/Lara-ground/README.md

 -   `Factory()` creates and saves new data to db.
 -   A user factory has a corresponding model.
 Every eloquent model you create will have the trait,factory ,`hasFactory`.
 This allows you to call the factory and quickly create and persist a class data to the db.
 The attributes will be declared inside the class.
 -   Wherever you need to use the factory, you need to make sure the corresponding factory class exist.
-For instance, if a `EloquentPost` class does not have a corresponding factory class, you create one by runnng `php artisan make:factory`.
+For instance, if a `Post` class does not have a corresponding factory class, you create one by runnng `php artisan make:factory`.

 # Commands

 -   `<path>\Class::with(<name>)->first()` gets the firest post with <name> (e.g - username).
--   ` App\Models\EloquentPost::factory(30)->create();` this will create 30 posts at a time.
+-   ` App\Models\Post::factory(30)->create();` this will create 30 posts at a time.
 -   `php artisan make:component <ComponentName>` - will create a `blade` file with a corresponding `view` file.

 # Eager Loading

 -   you define this once inside the model class as property.
-For instance checkout (EloquentPost)['/first-app/app/Models/EloquentPost.php]'s `$with` property. with this you solve **n+1** problem as well as you DRY.
+For instance checkout (Post)['/first-app/app/Models/Post.php]'s `$with` property. with this you solve **n+1** problem as well as you DRY.
 Wihtout this you would have had to manually load posts with the `with` method.
 -   **NOTE** That if you ever needed to disable autoloading or eager loading you can do so by `Class::without(..args)->first()`.
 This will load the post without the specified relationship.
 So, if we had passed '_author_', '_category_' this would load the post without the author and _category_.

 # Dealing with static assets